 To avoid such injuries, parents should make sure children can't reach detergent pods.
 Place any detergent high up, out of sight or behind a locked door.
 Always make sure children are aware that pods are dangerous and should not be played with or consumed.

 7. Purses and Handbags

 The use of a purse or handbag is essential for taking care of a child and keeping vital supplies nearby, like tissues and inhalers.
 Unfortunately, a child's uncontrolled access to a purse is a huge risk.
 Handbags often contain a variety of dangerous items such as over-the-counter and prescription medication, makeup, lighters, insect repellent and much more.
-Depending on the contents of the bag, children could be at risk for choking, skin irritation, throat and stomach issues, seizures and even death.
+Depending on the contents of the bag, children could be at risk for choking, skin irritation, nose bleeds, throat and stomach issues, seizures and even death.
 Finally, purses can collect germs from a wide variety of places, including tables, benches and floors, leading to many potential infections.

 To ensure your purse doesn't become a safety pitfall, keep it out of reach of children, especially when friends or family are visiting.
 Parents should also avoid carrying any potentially dangerous item unless absolutely necessary.
 The bottom of any bag should also be cleaned and disinfected at least once a month and you should avoid placing the bag on the floor or any surface where food is eaten or prepared.